 Many families throughout Arkansas make the difficult decision to place their loved one in a nursing home to ensure they receive the best care and hygiene help to maximize the quality of their life.
 However, many establishments fail to provide much-needed care due to a lack of supervision or bad hiring practices that lead to the harm caused by a dangerous or neglectful employee.
 Many of these incidents involve abuse or mistreatment.

 Any negligent institution that does not follow established procedures/protocols and compromise the safety of their residents can be held legally accountable and financially responsible for the damages they caused.
-The Arkansas Nursing Home Law Center Attorneys have represented many Craighead County victims of mistreatment who live in facilities throughout the region.
+Our nursing home abuse network of attorneys in Arkansas have represented many Craighead County victims of mistreatment who live in facilities throughout the region.
 If you were harmed in any nursing home, including Jonesboro Health and Rehabilitation Center before it closed, contact us today to work on your case for financial compensation.Jonesboro Health and Rehabilitation Center

 This long-term care (LTC) home is a 136-certified bed Center providing cares and services to residents of Jonesboro and Craighead County, Arkansas.
 The Medicare/Medicaid-participating "for-profit" facility is located at: